mansi142003/freifunkpro/_projects/libremesh-internet-control.md

 ##### GSOC 2024 COMMUNITY BONDING

-* Set up a development environment and become familiar with the LibreMesh and Piranha codebases.
+* Set up a development environment and become familiar with the LibreMesh and Pirania codebases.
 * Draft a detailed plan for the interface design and functionality, considering the technical challenges of service whitelisting.
 * Identify and document the specific services that need to be whitelisted and understand their network behavior.
 * Begin coding the backend logic for service whitelisting and internet control scheduling.